-Today, a few members of the Blitz team tuned into “4 Steps To Creating Personalized, Segmented Campaigns For Your Audience”, a Perpetual Traffic podcast featuring Ryan Levesque.
+Today, a few members of the Content Factory team tuned into “4 Steps To Creating Personalized, Segmented Campaigns For Your Audience”, a Perpetual Traffic podcast featuring Ryan Levesque.
 Here’s our thoughts:

 Why is it that people won’t stop sending cold email blasts and spending countless ad dollars on broadly targeted, misfiring ads?
 We know ads are most effective when they cater to specific “buckets” of people – targeted audiences.